-Methylphenidate hydrochloride is a CNS stimulant.
+Methylphenidate HCl is a mild central nervous system (CNS) stimulant.
 The mode of therapeutic action in Attention Deficit Hyperactivity Disorder (ADHD) is not known.
-Methylphenidate is thought to block the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.
-Methylphenidate is a racemic mixture comprised of the d-and l-isomers.
+Methylphenidate is thought to block the reuptake of noradrenaline and dopamine into the presynaptic neurone and increase the release of these monoamines into the extraneuronal space.
+Methylphenidate is a racemic mixture comprised of the d- and l-isomers.
 The d-isomer is more pharmacologically active than the l-isomer.